Massachusetts lawmakers have passed a supplemental spending plan.

 The plan also includes a $10 million reserve for the Merrimack Valley to support everything from public safety to housing stability as the region recovers from last month’s gas fires.

 The plan would pour $240 million to the state’s stabilization fund — also known as the rainy day fund — bringing its total balance to $2 billion.
-That’s the largest amount in the fund in over a decade.
+That’s the most important quantity within the fund in over a decade.

 The budget also includes $5 million for evacuees from Hurricanes Irma and Maria.